Computer Braille Code

+Standard numbering of dots in 8-dot Braille patterns.

 Computer Braille is an adaptation of braille for precise representation of computer-related materials such as programs, program lines, computer commands, and filenames.
 Unlike standard 6-dot braille scripts, but like Gardner–Salinas braille codes, this may employ the extended 8-dot braille patterns.
-The resulting 256 braille characters are assigned to the 256 characters of 8-bit computer encodings.

 There are two standards of representation of computer code with braille: